-and providing for the nutritional and health needs of the child.
+It is a primary responsibility of parents and communities, in the Hindu tradition, to secure the material and emotional well-being of their children by nurturing and loving relationships, ensuring education and providing for the nutritional and health needs of the child.
 One of the fundamental goals for all human beings in the Hindu tradition is artha (wealth) that includes the basic necessities that every human being requires for a good and healthy life.
 It is important to emphasize today that artha must include access to health care.
 It is not meaningful to specify artha as a basic requirement for the good life for all human beings and not be concerned about the fact that children, the most vulnerable and dependent among us, lack access to these necessities.
 The recognition of artha as a fundamental human need underlines the important fact that the religiosity of Hinduism must not be disconnected from recognizing and securing basic human needs.
-Hindu religiosity is not antimaterialistic and cannot condone or be indifferent to poverty, where large numbers of children are malnourished, ill or do not have the opportunity to attain adulthood.
+Hindu religiosity is not anti-materialistic and cannot condone or be indifferent to poverty, where large numbers of children are malnourished, ill or do not have the opportunity to attain adulthood.
 Our inability to care for the health of our children is a failure to meet our religious obligation to them.
-We do not value life if we do not act to sustain and care for our children the most dependent and vulnerable in any society.
+We do not value life if we do not act to sustain and care for our children - the most dependent and vulnerable in any society.

 The abuse of children and our failure to protect them from exploitation is incompatible and at variance with the most basic Hindu teachings.
-The Hindu teaching about the unity of existence in God and in the sacredness of life that is an expression of God is the foundation of its cardinal ethical principle, non-injury ($ahi \ s\bar{a}$).
-Ahimsa, is regarded as the highest virtue ($parama\ dharma$).
-However, we need to understand that the suffering caused by poverty is a form of violence to children since it is a major obstacle to the realization of their potential.
+The Hindu teaching about the unity of existence in God and in the sacredness of life that is an expression of God is the foundation of its cardinal ethical principle, non-injury (ahi sā).
+Ahimsa, is regarded as the highest virtue (parama dharma).
+However, we need to understand that the suffering caused by poverty is a form of violence to children since it is a major obstacle to the realisation of their potential.
 Our recognition of God's presence in our children and our value for non-injury must become the foundation upon which we build a vigorous campaign against child poverty and exploitation of every kind.
-Eradication of child abuse and child exploitation is a measure of our commitment to the core values of the Hindu tradition.
+Eradication of child abuse and child exploitation is a measure of our commitment to the core values of the Hindu tradition